MohamedAliHaoufa/Smart-Car-Parking-Management-System/README.md

 Streamline parking operations and elevate the parking experience with my Smart Car Parking Management System.
 Enhance convenience, security, and efficiency for both facility operators and vehicle owners.

-Below is a professional project file structure description formatted similarly to your example.
-You can copy and paste this directly into your README.md:

 ## Project File Structure